dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 - The reduction of the human being to a paranoid android

 ### Section one (Revolt)

+Prelude
+- In bohemians rapsody this is the stage of confession, which is in some ways symmetrical to revolt

 Desperate to find some solace in a world of mass